 Politicians often guide their statements by recurrently making use of keyphrases.
 The wise use of keyphrases is a common oratory technique in political discourse that allows political actors to transmit the most important ideas associated with their political position.
-The identification of relevant keyphrases used in political texts can help to synthetically frame political group agenda.
+The identification of relevant keyphrases used in political texts can help to synthetically frame political positions and identify the relevant topics addressed by a politician or political group agenda.
 With today's massive electronic and public data, such as parliament debates, press releases, electoral manifestos or news media articles, several studies focused on the development of statistical algorithms that extract relevant information from large-scale political text collections [18].